The latest news about ShelterBox's global work

 Together with our partner IEDA Relief, we’ve provided shelter to over 7,000 families in Cameroon.
 Last year we completed our first distribution of hygiene kits for young women and teenagers affected by the crisis.
 These kits include personal and laundry soap, a bucket and sanitary towels.

 We’re also working in the extreme north of Cameroon, where families who have escaped Boko Haram need our support.
 We are planning to build 100 emergency shelters to house 487 Cameroonians, which include students and pregnant women whose home communities will not allow them to return.
-A further 367 emergency tents and ShelterKits are also en-route.
+A further 370 ShelterKits have been distributed.

 In Chad, we are partnering with the local aid agency ICAHD to support vulnerable families who have been affected by conflict.

-So far, we’ve distributed vital aid to over 2,300 families.
+So far, we’ve distributed vital aid to nearly 3,500 families.
 The aid includes blankets, buckets, solar lights, mosquito nets and ground sheets.

 Recent Boko Haram attacks in Kablewa have led to massive population displacement in Niger.
 Many families have been forced to find shelter in host communities, spontaneous sites in the bush or in displacement camps.